w3c/secure-payment-confirmation/scope.md

 * Alice has enrolled her authenticator with a Relying Party (e.g. her bank)
 * While Alice is shopping on a merchant site, the merchant redirects her to the Relying Party site to authenticate.
 * The Relying Party invokes SPC using the previously enrolled authenticator.

-### Web Authentication enrollment

-* Alice has received a roaming FIDO authenticator from her bank which has pre-enrolled credentials for her online banking account.
-* Alice visits the bank with her desktop browser and authenticates with her roaming FIDO authenticator.
-The bank prompts Alice to use her platform authenticator for re-authentication and to use her platform authenticator for streamlined checkout.
-* Alice thus uses her roaming FIDO authenticator to provision her platform authenticator for SPC.
-* A month later Alice drops her phone in the river.
-She uses her roaming authenticator to log into the bank from her phone and repeats the same process to provision the platform authenticator in her new phone.

-Note: See related FIDO discussions on session binding assurances.

 ### Authenticator unenrollment